Climbing Kilimanjaro Preparation

 The internet, as informative as it is, can also be pretty overwhelming.
 Try not to get too caught up in finding the cheapest option.
 We’re all for saving money, but some things in life shouldn’t be compromised (climbing the highest peak in Africa being one of them).
 So when you are on the lookout for your operator, keep in mind that there are 2 main types of tour operators, budget operators and value for money operators.

 - Budget tour operators.
 These are operators are considered to be the least expensive and usually charge between $1,500 and $1,900.
 This may sound great, but keep in mind that if you pay them less, they probably pay their guides and porters less.
+Budget tour operators will also charge you less, but increase the tipping amount for you to budget, so ultimately you end up spending around the same amount of money as you would for a value tour operator, minus the quality in service.
 We discussed the importance of good guides and porters in relation to your health and safety earlier in this post, so keep that in the forefront of your mind when making this decision.
 Their equipment and food will also be of a lower standard than your value operator.
 The importance of good, nutritious food is not to be overlooked as this is what will sustain you on this journey.

 - Value for money tour operators.
 These are your operators that come in a bit higher than your budget operators at between $1,900 and $3,200.
 Value operators will offer trips of about 6-8 days in duration which gives you more time to acclimatise and increase the likelihood of a successful summit.
 They will also ensure that your guides and porters are well paid and well prepared and don’t compromise the quality of food or equipment.